Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt2.md

 Thurrsto duck-nodded in that very specific way he did when he disagreed, but would comply.
 "That is noble of you, My Father."

 *You shouldn’t take this upon yourself,* seemed to be the message.
 If only.
-But, well...Wild was a *friend.* And what kind of leader would Daar be if he *delegated* the fate of a friend?
+But, well...
+Wild was a *friend.* And what kind of leader would Daar be if he *delegated* the fate of a friend?

 "Arright.
 Back to High Mountain," Daar grumbled.
 To his ever-present aide, "Wouldya make conciliatory arrangements on my schedule ‘fer me?"